WEDNESDAY NOVEMBER 1

 1-2:30pm: Documentary 2

 - Angkor Awakens – An Inside Look at Cambodia (2016, 1h.
-25m., USA, Dir: Robert H. Lieberman).
+25m., Cambodia/USA, Dir: Robert H. Lieberman).
 Featuring interviews with journalists, historians, US officials and Cambodians both young and old, Angkor Awakens paints a moving portrait that helps viewers understand Cambodia’s past and promise for the future.

 - Last Dance on Main (2014, 3 m., Canada, Dir: Aristofanis Soulikias).
 While a row of historic buildings on Montreal’s St. Laurent boulevard is being demolished by politicians and building developers, the local community resists.
 Film introduction by director Aristofanis Soulikias.